Wednesday, August 17, 2011

 Hearing from Him

-I arrived at my friend’s house, and we started the Inner Healing session.
-It was all very pertinent to what the Lord spoke to me through that song.
-So, at one point during our prayer/discussion, I shared that I felt the Lord speak something to me on the drive over which tied in to what was being revealed.
-They asked what, and I explained about the song, and I sang the section that the Lord spoke to me:
+I arrived at my friend’s house, and there was a good time of sharing and prayer.
+Much of what my friends had for me in reply to what I shared seemed pertinent to the section of the song that stood out so strongly to me.
+I shared that perhaps the Lord spoke something to me on the drive over which tied in to what was being revealed.
+They asked what, and I explained about the song, and I sang the section that the Lord highlighted for me:

 “..got a couple dents in my fender - a couple rips in my jeans.
-Try & fit the pieces together, but PERFECTION is my enemy.
+Try and fit the pieces together, but PERFECTION is my enemy.
 On my own I'm so clumsy, but on Your shoulders I can see, I'm FREE to be me.”

-I'm a child in this journey, but I'm so glad that my ears are opening & I'm learning to recognize His voice.
+I'm a child in this journey, but I'm so glad that my ears are opening and I'm learning to recognize His voice.
 I hope this story speaks to you in some way!
-He is VERY real - He is CRAZY about you - and He does still speak and move in powerful ways.
+He is VERY real - He is CRAZY about you - and He does speak and move in powerful ways.

 Monday, July 19, 2010